 • Development grants funds stay at UMB and all fund usage must comply with UMB regulations.

-If a request for a no-cost extension has not been requested by month 8 of the grant period, project activities will cease at the end of 12 months and any remaining funds will be returned to the AYY.
+The grant length is 18 months in total.
+This includes a six-month startup period to allow for the disbursement of funds and IRB approval (if needed), followed by the 12-month grant period.
+AYY leadership will meet with investigators throughout the project period to monitor progress.
+If a request for a no-cost extension has not been requested by the eighth month of the grant period (not the startup period), project activities will cease at the end of the grant period (18 months) and any remaining funds will be returned to the AYY Initiative.

-• Up to $10,000 in direct costs for 12 months (no indirect costs allowed).
+• Up to $10,000 in direct costs for 12 months (no indirect costs are allowed).

 • No salary support is permitted.